C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

     Schmidt, S. Rast, M. Giorgetta, T. F. Eck, and B. Stevens (2013),
     MAC-v1: A new global aerosol climatology for climate studies, J.
     Adv.
 Model.
 Earth Syst., 5, 704--740, doi:10.1002/jame.20035.

-[^5]: Bozzo, A., Benedetti, A., Flemming, J., Kipling, Z., Rémy, S.
-    (2020).
-An aerosol climatology for global models based on the tropospheric aerosol scheme in the Integrated Forecasting System of ECMWF.
-Geoscientific Model Development, 13(3), 1007-1034.

 [^6]: Release 5.0 of COSMO and 2.0 of INT2LM do not support HWSD data,
     as the representation of the soil associated with this new data set